 2) Check your oil

 If you run into difficulty during your journey, a fully charged mobile phone can be a lifesaver allowing you to call for help or to let family and friends know where you are.
 If you have breakdown cover, make sure you keep the number in your phone, should you need roadside assistance.
-Also keep a spare charging cable in the car and a 12V cigarette lighter to USB converter so you can charge your phone using the car battery.
+Also, itís wise to keep a spare charging cable in the car and a 12V cigarette lighter to USB converter so you can charge your phone using the car battery in emergencies.

 Britainís motorways will be a bit of a gamble over the next few days with so many people on the road.
 In the event of a long delay make sure you have an emergency kit on board.
 Your kit should contain food and fresh water to keep you going as well as warm clothes and blankets should you have to turn the engine off to conserve fuel (see tip 5!) or venture out of the car in the event of a break down.
 While weíd like to remain optimistic and hope delays will be limited to short periods, itís best to prepare for the worst Ė especially if adverse weather hits which could slow down traffic even further.

 We always recommend you check your tyre pressure regularly anyway, but a quick check before embarking on your journey home this Christmas can give added peace of mind and ensure you make it home in time for turkey.
-Noone wants to be stuck at the side of the road with a blow out over Christmas but ensuring your tyres are correctly inflated can help you to avoid this.
-To check what the tyre pressure should be for your vehicle use our tyre pressure checker.
+No one wants to be stuck at the side of the road with a blow out over Christmas but ensuring your tyres are correctly inflated can help you to avoid this.
+For advice on correctly inflating your tyres, visit our blog or, to check what the tyre pressure should be for your vehicle, you can use our tyre pressure checker.